 Deciding between those two types of EB-5 investments can be confusing.
 The following questions and answers provide the immigrant-investor with initial guidance:

 The pivotal aspect of the EB5 application process is for the investor to demonstrate the lawful source of funds.
 The EB5 program requires the investor to prove that the funds invested in the project have been earned lawfully.
 This requirement is satisfied when sufficiently detailed documents are provided.
-The evidence must clearly and credibly show how the invested funds were earned and demonstrate the funds chain of title.
-There are no general rules or guidelines that apply.
-There are many ways to demonstrate compliance with the source of funds.

 Structure and Terms of an EB-5 Loan Agreement